Sven-Ve/svc-like-bundle/README.md

 # Svc\LikeBundle

-# Work in process!
+# Work in process!!

 [![CI](https://github.com/Sven-Ve/svc-like-bundle/actions/workflows/php.yml/badge.svg)](https://github.com/Sven-Ve/svc-like-bundle/actions/workflows/php.yml)

-Small helper bundle for Svc\VideoBundle.
+Small helper bundle for [Svc\VideoBundle](https://github.com/Sven-Ve/svc-video-bundle).
 Also useful for other applications.

 Stores the clicks on a like button (for logged in users) in a table as well as a cookie (for anonymous users).